imben123/BitTorrentSwift/README.md

 but for now it works! 🎉

-I decided to write this because I found it a interesting a challenging way to practise my iOS, it was a lot of fun to write, and to demonstrate my ability to write good code!
+I decided to write this because I found it a interesting a challenging way to practise my iOS, it was a lot of fun to write, and to demonstrate how I write code.

 ### What can it do today?
 - It can download a torrent from other seeds/peers given a valid `.torrent` file.